 There are many options for buying state park stickers and state trail passes.
 You can buy stickers and passes:

 - Most visitors buy their daily or annual sticker when they get to a state park and forest entrance.
-Visa, MasterCard and Discover are accepted when the park office is open.
+Visa, MasterCard, Discover and American Express are accepted when the park office is open.
 Self-registration stations are available for payment of fees when the office is closed.

 - Department of Natural Resources service centers sell stickers and state trail passes.

 - Some businesses near state trails sell state trail passes.

 - By phone.
 Annual park stickers and passes can be purchased by calling the DNR at 888-936-7463 between 7 a.m. and 10 p.m.

 - Online as part of a gift package.
 Stickers and trail passes can be purchased online as part of gift packages from the Friends of Wisconsin State Parks.